Stargate Project (U.S. Army unit)

-Stargate Project was a secret U.S. Army unit established in 1977 at Fort Meade, Maryland, by the Defense Intelligence Agency (DIA) and the Stanford Research Institute (a California contractor), to investigate the potential for psychic phenomena in military and domestic intelligence applications.
-The project, and its precursors and sister projects, originally went by various code names – based on the relevant agencies operating the program.
-"Gondola Wish", "Stargate", "GRILL FLAME" (INSCOM), "CENTER LANE" (DIA), "Project CF", "SUN STREAK" (CIA), and "SCANATE" (CIA) – until 1991, when they were consolidated and renamed as the "Stargate Project".
+The Stargate Project was a secret United States Army unit established in 1977 at Fort Meade, Maryland, by the Defense Intelligence Agency (DIA) and Stanford Research Institute (SRI), a California contractor, to investigate the potential for psychic phenomena in military and domestic intelligence applications.
+The project, and its precursors and sister projects, originally went by various code names — including "Gondola Wish", "Grill Flame" and "Center Lane" under INSCOM, "Sun Streak" and "Star Gate" under the United States Army Foreign Intelligence Command (USAFIC) in 1993, "Star Gate" and "SCANATE" under the Central Intelligence Agency (CIA), and "Project CF" — until 1991, when they were consolidated and collectively renamed the "Stargate Project".

 The Stargate Project's work primarily involved remote viewing, the purported ability to psychically "see" events, sites, or information from a great distance.
 The project was overseen until 1987 by Lt.
 Frederick Holmes "Skip" Atwater (born 1947), an aide and "psychic headhunter" to Maj.
 Gen. Albert Stubblebine, and later president of the Monroe Institute.
 The unit was small-scale, comprising about 15 to 20 individuals, and was run out of "an old, leaky wooden barracks".

-The Stargate Project was terminated and declassified in 1995 after a CIA-commissioned review claimed that it was never useful in any intelligence operation.
+The Stargate Project was terminated and declassified in 1995 after a commissioned review by the CIA concluded that it was never useful in any intelligence operation.
 Although statistically significant effects were observed in laboratory experiments, the reviewers were uncertain whether this was the result of errors, and the information provided by the program was vague and included irrelevant and erroneous data.
 The program was featured in the 2004 book and 2009 film The Men Who Stare at Goats, although neither mentions it by name.